Snakebite Envenoming in Africa: Diagnostics, Treatment Gaps, and Emerging Medical Technologies

 • Clinical syndromic assessment

-• Limited species identification capability
+• Limited capacity for species identification

-• Delayed treatment decisions
+• Delayed or inappropriate treatment decisions

 3.3 Health System and Supply Chain Constraints

-• Weak rural referral systems
+• Weak rural referral and transport systems

-• Limited emergency transport
+• Limited emergency care capacity at primary facilities

-• Inadequate training of frontline health workers
+• Insufficient training of frontline health workers

 4. Emerging Medical Technologies and Innovations